Sales

 If your answer is ‘after the discovery phase' or ‘after the live demo' or anything else for that matter – you've got a problem at hand.

-Sales qualification is a continuous process, because business goals, priorities, finances, and the market itself change all the time.
-Especially in a B2B sales environment, with a lengthy and complex sales process, continuous qualification ensures your pipeline is full of healthy leads and gives you an accurate forecast.
+Especially in a B2B sales environment with a lengthy and complex sales process, continuous qualification ensures your pipeline is full of healthy, high-quality leads and gives you an accurate forecast.

 You can validate (and revalidate) their needs, budget, and your own assumptions to confidently decide which opportunity is worth the chase.
 This keeps your pipeline momentum going and the close rate growing positively.